 Reporter: Ray Kyle

-Current Conditions:The High Country is an ideal place to fish with the river water being so warm.
+Current Conditions:The High Country is a great place to chase native cutthroat and brook trout.
 The lakes and the streams up high are a great way to spend the day or a few nights fishing and enjoying the beauty.
-Brookies and Native Cutthroat trout call these areas home and are usually very eager to take dry flies off the surface.
+The fish in the high country are usually very eager to take dry flies off the surface.
 Take a hike or a long drive and see what the mountains have to offer.
 Check out Deep Lake off of Colorado River Rd., Nolan Lake near Fulford, Missouri Lakes near Homestake, Turquoise Lakes and Beaver Lake near Beaver Creek Resort, Booth Lake and Gore Lake near Vail and any lake on the Flat Tops.
 Come in and ask us more about these “hidden” treasures.
-It's not a bad idea to wear bright colors this time of year due to hunting season being open now.
+It's a good idea to wear bright colors (ie, blaze orange hat) this time of year due to hunting season being open now.

 Guide Tip: Dry flies are key in the high country.
 Use attractor patterns to trigger rises.